 - Completion of a strong college preparatory curriculum, typically including AP courses, IB courses, and honors classes.

 Students who lack one of the criteria 3, 4, or 5 may be considered if outstanding abilities in other areas are identified in addition to demonstrated extraordinary leadership.
+Only first-time, full-time domestic students are eligible for the Hunt Scholarship.

 * If the school does not rank students, then the expectation is a strong academic record.